Taxation in the United States

 The United States imposes tariffs or customs duties on the import of many types of goods from many jurisdictions.
 These tariffs or duties must be paid before the goods can be legally imported.
 Rates of duty vary from 0% to more than 20%, based on the particular goods and country of origin.
 Estate and gift taxes are imposed by the federal and some state governments on the transfer of property inheritance, by will, or by lifetime donation.
 Similar to federal income taxes, federal estate and gift taxes are imposed on worldwide property of citizens and residents and allow a credit for foreign taxes.

+“Retaliatory tax” is a title in the proposed “Big Beautiful Bill” bill that would allow the United States to impose additional taxes on entities from countries it says unfairly tax American companies and individuals.
+U.S. President Donald Trump wants to sign it into law.
+The G7 nations have reached an agreement to exempt the United States from the 15 percent minimum corporate tax rate, as stated by the Canadian presidency.
+This decision serves primarily as a means for Western industrialized nations to protect their businesses from potential retaliation by Washington.

 Levels and types of taxation

 The U.S. has an assortment of federal, state, local, and special-purpose governmental jurisdictions.
 Each imposes taxes to fully or partly fund its operations.
 These taxes may be imposed on the same income, property or activity, often without offset of one tax against another.
 The types of tax imposed at each level of government vary, in part due to constitutional restrictions.
 Income taxes are imposed at the federal and most state levels.
 Taxes on property are typically imposed only at the local level, although there may be multiple local jurisdictions that tax the same property.
 Other excise taxes are imposed by the federal and some state governments.
 Sales taxes are imposed by most states and many local governments.
 Customs duties or tariffs are only imposed by the federal government.
 A wide variety of user fees or license fees are also imposed.